Discrimination of metric theories: Discrimination between metric theories

 for all values of $\Delta E$ and $\Delta\bar\lambda$.

-The average success probability $P_S$ Eq.~(\ref{ME-Succes-Probability}) provided by the minimum error discrimination strategy is shown in Fig.~\ref{Fig4} as a function of length $L$ and speed $v$ for the case of a Th-229 nucleus.
+The average success probability $P_{S,\rm{min}}$ Eq.~(\ref{ME-Succes-Probability}) provided by the minimum error discrimination strategy is shown in Fig.~\ref{Fig4} as a function of length $L$ and speed $v$ for the case of a Th-229 nucleus.
 We discriminate a metric theory with $\gamma_1=\beta_1=1$ from a theory with $\gamma_2=\beta_2=3$.
 As this figure shows, the discimination between two competing theories has a higher probability than ruling out a given theory.
+The length scale can be reduced by increasing the speed of the quantum clock; for example, for $L=3.2$ km and $v=300$ km/s, the success probability is approximately $0.54$.

-In particular, it is possible to distinguish between metric theories, even deterministically.
+It is possible to distinguish between metric theories, even deterministically.
 This occurs whenever it is possible to choose a length such that the states $\ket{\psi_1}$ and $\ket{\psi_2}$ become orthogonal.
 This length is given by

 An interesting result of using minimum error discrimination is that, as Fig.~\ref{Fig5} indicates, the probability of discriminating very close metric theories becomes higher than in the case of the simple discrimination scheme.
 In particular, the success probability is one order of magnitude higher.